4dn-dcic/fish_omics_format/docs/source/rna.rst

 optional.

-In this table the reported X, Y and Z coordinates are assumed to result from post-processing and quality control procedures and therefore correspond to the final localization of the RNA molecule under study.
+In this table the reported X, Y and Z coordinates are assumed to result from post-processing and quality control procedures performed on primary localization events and therefore correspond to what is considered the best-bet location of the RNA molecule under study.

-In the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of RNA molecule results from combining multiple detection events (e.g., by combining Spots detected in separate images), the underlying raw data can be recorded in the corresponding :ref:`demultiplexing` as described below.
+In the case of multiplexed FISH experiments (i.e., `MERFISH <https://doi.org/10.1073/pnas.1912459116>`_) in which the final location of RNA molecule results from combining multiple detection events (e.g., by combining individual Localization events detected in separate planes or images), the underlying raw data can be recorded in the corresponding :ref:`demultiplexing` as described in the instructions of that table.

 Example
 -------